ISKCON’S SANCTIMONIOUS AND SEXIST EDITORS or The 3 Mans’ Counterfeiter’s Clique.

 In Bagavad-Gita As It Is, 1.10, ISKCON’S sanctimonious editors spell Grandfather Bishma with a capital G, not one time, not two times, but three times in the word for word, in the translation and in the purport, whereas the official line was always that “we want as few capitals as possible” and they falsely quote and misunderstand Srila Prabhupada on the matter.
 I am a senior myself and we certainly have no qualms respecting elders properly but this instance is just fake.
-Same happens in BGAII 1.11 but not in 1.12, where “grandfather” is lone standing but refers to Bhishma as well.
+It is actually bizarre because even a primary student will know what to do.
+Same happens in BGAII 1.11 but not in 1.12, where “grandfather” is lone standing but still refers to Bhishma as well.

 On the other hand, the same sanctimonious and sexist editors are fanatically opposed to spelling the pronoun Who with a capital letter when it refers to the Supreme Personality of Godhead, which would make very much sense when it refers to the Supreme Person.
 Again they falsely quote Srila Prabhupada on the matter.
-There are other such similar instances like the name of the Goddess of Fortune which Srila Prabhupada spells with capital letters in OT BGAII 1.14, purport for example.
+There are other such similar instances like the name of the Goddess of Fortune which Srila Prabhupada spells with capital letters in OT BGAII 1.14, purport, 1.20, and 1.36 for example.
 But these sanctimonious and sexist editors again will not allow.
-These are all direct insults to Srila Prabhupada by the foolish and conceited.
+In 1.40 they reject Srila Prabhupada’s more respectful”ladies” for “women”.
+These are all direct insults to Srila Prabhupada, the Founder-Acarya of ISKCON, by the low-class, foolish and conceited.
+As Bhagavad Gita As It Is is meant to have a global influence it is also an insult to humankind, to use Srila Prabhupada’s own expression.

 Additionally, we could apply the same honour logic to Srila Prabhupada Himself as He is the envoy of the Supreme Personality of Godhead.
 Srila Prabhupada used to give the example that when the viceroy came to India, because he represents the king, he is giving the same honour and respect as the king himself.